-How will the new directive for testing in Ontario impact Holland Bloorview?
+How will the directive for testing in Ontario impact Holland Bloorview?
 Does that mean that all Holland Bloorview staff should be tested?

 We are still in the process of reviewing the Premier's guidance on testing and what that would mean for Holland Bloorview.
 We do not have the capacity to do mass staff testing on site.
-However, if you are asymptomatic and wish to get tested, then that is your prerogative.
-Positive test results would then need to be disclosed immediately to Occupational Health and your manager only.
+However, if staff members are asymptomatic and wish to get tested, then that is their prerogative.
+Positive test results would then need to be disclosed immediately to Occupational Health only.
+The staff member is also required to inform their manager that they will be absent from work due to illness.
+They are not obligated to share results test results with their manager.
+Occupational Health will only release the name of someone with a positive test to their manager with the employee's permission and if contact tracing is required.